Fingerprints of Mott and Slater gaps in the core-level photoemission spectra of antiferromagnetic iridates: Theory

-{\it Theory.}~The LDA+DMFT calculations are performed for the experimental crystal structures of \sroa and \srob with the implementation used in Refs.~\onlinecite{Hariki17,Rahn22,Higashi2021}.
-The $dp$ tight-binding model spanning the Ir $5d$ and O 2$p$ bands derived from the LDA bands is augmented by the local electron-electron interaction on the Ir 5$d$ shell parameterized by Hubbard $U=4.5$~eV and Hund's $J=0.8$~eV.
-These values are consistent with previous studies based on the density functional theory for iridates~\cite{Zhang2013}.
+The LDA+DMFT calculations are performed for the experimental crystal structures of Sr$_{2}$IrO$_{4}$ and Sr$_{3}$Ir$_{2}$O$_{7}$ with the implementation used in Refs.~\onlinecite{Hariki17,Rahn22,Higashi2021}.
+The $dp$ tight-binding model spanning the Ir $5d$ and O 2$p$ bands derived from the LDA bands is augmented by the local electron-electron interaction on the Ir 5$d$ shell parametrized by Hubbard $U=4.5$~eV and Hund's $J=0.8$~eV.
+These values are consistent with previous studies based on the density functional theory (DFT) + DMFT for iridates~\cite{Zhang2013}.
 The double-counting correction $\mu_{\rm dc}$ is introduced in order to remove the interaction effects already present in the LDA description~\cite{Kotliar06,Karolak10}.
-The bare Ir $5d$ site energy $\varepsilon_d^{\rm LDA}$ is shifted by the $\mu_{\rm dc}$, which modifies the Ir $5d$--O 2$p$ splitting and, consequently, the Ir 5$d$ band width and the metal-insulator transition (MIT)~\cite{Higashi2021}.
+The bare Ir $5d$ site energy $\varepsilon_d^{\rm LDA}$ is shifted by the $\mu_{\rm dc}$, which modifies the Ir $5d$--O 2$p$ splitting and, consequently, the Ir 5$d$ band-width and the metal-insulator transition (MIT)~\cite{Higashi2021}.
 This allows us to use $\mu_{\rm dc}$ as a tuning parameter to go between Slater and Mott-Hubbard regimes in the same material and thus demonstrate the impact on the core-level spectra.
 The realistic values of $\mu_{\rm dc}$ are obtained by comparison to the experimental core-level and valence-band HAXPES spectra.
-Continuous-time hybridization expansion Monte Carlo method~\cite{Werner2006a} is employed as the DMFT impurity solver.
-The spectral functions and hybridization densities on the real-frequency axis are computed with the analytically continued self-energy $\Sigma(\omega)$ by the maximum entropy method~\cite{jarrell96}.
-The Ir $4f$ core-level photoemission spectra are calculated using the Anderson impurity model (AIM) with the DMFT hybridization densities where the core-valence interaction (core-hole potential) $U_{cd}$ is included explicitly in the photoemission final states~\cite{Hariki17,Ghiasi19}.
+The continuous-time hybridization expansion Monte Carlo method~\cite{Werner2006a} is employed as the DMFT impurity solver.
+In simulating the AFM phase, we allow for spin dependence in the self-energy $\Sigma(\omega)$ in the DMFT self-consistent calculation.
+We found that the experimental AFM structures~\cite{Kim12,Kim09} are stable in both compounds.
+The spectral functions and hybridization densities on the real-frequency axis are computed with the analytically continued $\Sigma(\omega)$ by the maximum entropy method~\cite{jarrell96}.
+The Ir core-level photoemission spectra are simulated using the Anderson impurity model (AIM) with the DMFT hybridization densities where the core-valence interaction (core-hole potential) $U_{cd}$ is included explicitly in the photoemission final states~\cite{Hariki17,Ghiasi19}.
+As we explain details below and in the Appendix B, we neglect core-valence multiplet effects in the AIM.